JuliaStats/Distributions.jl/doc/source/index.rst

 * Moments (*e.g* mean, variance, skewness, and kurtosis), entropy, and other properties
 * Probability density/mass functions (pdf) and their logarithm (logpdf)
 * Moment generating functions and characteristic functions
-* Sampling from population or from a distribution
 * Maximum likelihood estimation
 * Posterior *w.r.t.* conjugate prior, and Maximum-A-Posteriori (MAP) estimation